-Our Equities Offshore that consists of fourth revolution shares and unit trusts like Tesla of Elon Musk that sometimes grow exceptionally well like during 2020 with 743% but can also go badly negative like the -11.36% for January and the -7.08% for February, is for younger clients for the longer term as it is a buy and hold fund where we do not try to time the markets.
-We manage quite a range of shares like Amazon, Shopify, Visa, Berkshire of Warren Buffet, but also offshore unit trust funds that invest in these fourth revolution shares, like BNP Paribas and JP Morgan.
+Our Equities Offshore, which consists of fourth revolution shares and unit trusts like Tesla of Elon Musk, sometimes grows exceptionally well, like during 2020 with 743%, but can also go badly negative, like the -11.36% for January and the -7.08% for February.
+It is for younger clients for the longer term as it is a buy-and-hold fund where we do not try to time the markets.
+We manage a range of shares like Amazon, Shopify, Visa, Berkshire of Warren Buffet, but also offshore unit trust funds that invest in these fourth revolution shares, like BNP Paribas and JP Morgan.

-Above, we have shown the potential growth of Equities Offshore with current funds since August 2021 because of the same reasons as mentioned in par 8 above.
-The real Equities Offshore FoF has a short history which started only the 1 January 2021 with a CAR over that period of -4.81% nett of fees in USD.
+Above, we have shown the potential growth of Equities Offshore with current funds since August 2021 for the same reasons as mentioned in paragraph 8 above.
+The real Equities Offshore FoF has a short history, starting only on January 1, 2021, with a CAR over that period of -4.81% net of fees in USD.